moscajs/aedes/docs/Aedes.md

 Emitted when `client` successfully subscribe the `subscriptions` in server.

 `subscriptions` is an array of `{ topic: topic, qos: qos }`.
-The array excludes deduplicated topics and includes negated subscriptions where `qos` eqausl to `128`.
+The array excludes duplicated topics and includes negated subscriptions where `qos` eqausl to `128`.
 See more on [authorizeSubscribe](#handler-authorizesubscribe-client-subscription-callback)

 ## Event: unsubscribe